Hiring Our Heroes Career Summits are a hiring-event hybrid, designed for both military community members and employers to have a positive experience.

 3 Weeks Before the Summit: Prepare to Talk about Your Experience, Education, and Future Aspirations

-If you are transitioning out of the military, visit your installation’s transition office and review our resource guide to find out if you qualify for the DoD SkillBridge program.
+If you are transitioning out of the military, visit your installation’s transition office to find out if you qualify for the DoD SkillBridge program.

-Bring many copies of your resume to the event.
-Use a folder or portfolio to store your booth priority list and resumes.
-Have your elevator pitch and a few questions ready for your conversations with each booth representative.
+Bring extra copies of your resume to the event.
+Have your elevator pitch ready for the Career Summit.
 Your elevator pitch should explain who you are, what your skills are, and what your career goal is.
 Practice your elevator pitch and common interview questions leading up to the event.

 2 Weeks Before the Summit: Research Participating Employers

 It is important to know a bit about the employers who are attending the Career Summit.
 Make a priority list of which booths you want to visit during the event.
 Familiarize yourself with each company’s mission, vision, and career page.
-Search Google News for any relevant news centered around the company booths you want to visit.
+Search Google News for any relevant news centered around the employers that you are interested in.

-During the last year, Hiring Our Heroes hosted virtual employer spotlight webinars.
+For the past two years, Hiring Our Heroes has hosted virtual employer spotlight webinars.
 These informational interview-style webinars offer military job seekers the opportunity to learn about opportunities and hiring processes from employers like Booz Allen Hamilton, USAA, Capital One, Prudential, and many more.
-Browse our Resources library to learn about these employers and their military recruiting efforts.
+Browse our Digital Resources Library to learn about these employers and their military recruiting efforts.

 It’s go time!
 As you walk into the Career Summit, keep in mind that it’s going to be a busy day.

-On the Day of the Event: Waiting in Lines and Interruptions During a Booth Conversation Are Common
+On the Day of the Event: Waiting and Interruptions During a Booth Conversation Are Common

-Our Career Summits are loud, busy, and fast-paced.
+Hiring Our Heroes Career Summits are loud, busy, and fast-paced.

 There may be a long line for one of the employers listed as your priority.
 Be prepared to stand in line and wait your turn to make your first impression.
 Try to limit your initial conversation to less than 10 minutes, especially if there’s a line of job seekers.